First thing's first! The Core Sheet needs to attach around a mattress, whether it’s one of our mattresses or your existing sleeping pad.

 By attaching the quilt to the hinged “wings” of the fitted sheet, you’re blocking drafts and also keeping the quilt from sliding off you throughout the night.
 Attaching one side is great for side sleepers and attaching both sides is ideal when it’s cold out to block any side drafts.
 However, you don’t have to attach the quilt at all if you don’t want to!
 Test it out and see what works best for you and your sleep style.

-To attach the quilt to the sheet, you’ll find 4 color-coded loops on either side of the quilt’s exterior that match up with the 4 loops on each side of the sheet.
+If you want to attach the quilt to the sheet, locate the 4 color-coded loops on either side of the quilt’s exterior and match those up with the 4 loops on each side of the sheet.

 When needed on cold nights, you can cinch the drawstring that runs along the top center portion of the quilt.
 This helps to seal in warmth around your neck and prevent any drafts.